RedbackThomson/ack-community/docs/design/proposals/adoption/resource-adoption.md

 * Declaration of the new `AdoptedResource` CRD
 * Updates to generator for service-specific configuration
-* Code paths for service managers to receive informer updates
+* New reconciler for `AdoptedResource` CRs within each service
+* Validation webhook for `AdoptedResource` types
 * Unit and E2E tests with a specific ACK controller (e.g. S3 buckets)

 # Out of Scope